 Still, either as detection and monitoring tools or even as killing tools, these traps are indeed effective in what they do.
 And to give you an idea of which are the best traps on the market right now, let’s briefly mention our Top 3 suggestions again:

-The Trapper Max glue traps come in a pack of 72 and have the classical foldable board design.
+The Trapper Max Glue Trap come in a pack of 72 and have the classical foldable board design.
 With dimensions of 5.5” x 7.5”, they offer good coverage for both insect and pest control, especially thanks to their super strong glue formula.
 When folded they are not big enough for some larger mice or rats, but even then they work well against most rodents.

-Victor Tin Cat mouse traps share the classical foldable board design of most other mouse glue traps, but they do come at a slightly larger size of 9” x 5.5”, making them better suited to catch larger mice.
+The Victor Tin Cat Mouse Trap share the classical foldable board design of most other mouse glue traps, but they do come at a slightly larger size of 9” x 5.5”, making them better suited to catch larger mice.
 Their strong glue formula is more than enough to retain most mice, giving these traps a great success capture rate.